What exactly is e-learning and who can take part?

 What types of courses are available and are some more suitable for e-learning than others?

 There is an e-learning course for pretty much anything from learning ‘how to knit’ to ‘how to build jet engines’.
 There has been a misconception that e-learning can replace traditional forms of training and used purely to cut costs.
-We think the industry is waking up to the fact that you can’t replace on the job training, mentoring, coaching and the social learning which happens in a live environment.
+We think the industry is waking up to the fact that you can’t replace on the job training, mentoring, coaching and social learning which happens in a live environment.
 As more and more people embrace experiential learning e-learning has to evolve further.
 Experience is the best teacher and e-learning has to facilitate better experiences.
 That means focusing on practical advice.
 E-learning is great for knowledge transfer but it really should be used as part of a wider strategy.
 As a result, not every course is suitable for e-learning, at least not in entirety.
-A number of our clients now use e-learning as PrE-Learning (for example sending an overview prior to a class room session) and this can often be the way to combine styles of learning together.
+A number of our clients now use e-learning as PrE-Learning (for example sending an overview prior to a classroom session) and this can often be the way to combine styles of learning together.

 Blended learning means that the learner can take an e-learning course, but then have that supplemented with workbooks, cheat sheets, fact sheets, additional reading and extra videos and visuals.
 This all rounds off the overall experience!